GVR Report cover Sequencing Consumables Market (2026 - 2033)Report

 End Use Insights

-The hospitals and laboratories segment captured the highest revenue share in 2024 at 36.03%.
+Based on end-use, the hospitals and laboratories segment held the largest revenue share of over 35.6% in 2025.
 Hospitals leverage sequencing consumables for cancer detection, infectious disease testing, and personalized medicine.
 At the same time, clinical labs and research institutions rely on them for genomics research, disease studies, and drug development, further supporting the segment growth.

 Sequencing Consumables Market Share